Birmingham dog attack victim feared for schoolchildren

 Mr Edge called the police because he was worried about children at the nearby school and added: "Attacking an adult is one thing, but my main concern was 'what would it have been like if it had happened to a child'?
 I shudder to think."

 West Midlands Police said its officers had been called to Willow Gardens in the Winson Green area at about 14:30 BST on Tuesday following reports two dogs were on the loose and attacking people.
+They said an elderly man had been taken to hospital with bite injuries and five other people had gone to hospital.

 A 28-year-old man has been arrested on suspicion of possessing a dog dangerously out of control.